dhanuvagman006/RainPrediction/Rainpred.md

 data = data.drop(columns=['maxtemp', 'temparature', 'mintemp'])
 ```

-Sure!
-Here's a short, point-wise explanation of the code:

 1. **`data`**: Refers to a pandas DataFrame that you're working with.

 2. **`drop()`**: A pandas method used to remove specific rows or columns from a DataFrame.